dtuit/twitter_scraper/README.md

 #Twitter_Scraper

-Scrapes tweets from twitter.com and inserts into a SQL server database Uses the [Celery](http://www.celeryproject.org/) asynchronous task queue/job queue as a framework.
+Scrapes tweets from twitter.com and inserts into a SQL server database.
+Uses the [Celery](http://www.celeryproject.org/) asynchronous task queue/job queue as a framework.
 Tested on Ubuntu 14.04 with pyhton 3.4

 ###Install requirements

 * Python